In Partnership With

 All lectures and sessions will take place in classrooms at the Fordham Lincoln Center Campus.
 More precise information on rooms for sessions and lectures will be provided at registration.

 ACTIVE LATIN WITH JUSTIN SLOCUM BAILEY

-Following the conference, on Monday, February 19th, Paideia is offering an Active Latin with Justin Slocum Bailey teacher training session also at Fordham University Lincoln Center Campus.
+Following the conference, on Monday, February 19th, Paideia is offering an Active Latin with Justin Slocum Bailey teacher training session at a location to be announced.
 In this session, Justin will provide hands-on training for Latin teachers interested in experiencing and learning more about teaching Latin via active methods in their classrooms.
 The session will run from 9:00 am to 4:30 pm.
 Registration and payment for this session is separate from the LLiNYC conference fee.
 Please visit this page in order to learn more information and to register for the session.

 The conference includes a Coffee and Bagel breakfast and a coffee hour daily.
 Lunch is not included, but is available for purchase in Lowenstein Hall or at the Olympic Flame Diner nearby.

 There will be a small Paideia table set up outside the McNally Amphitheatre where participants can learn more about Paideia's programs, purchase Paideia merchandise, and get information on planning spring break trips with the Paideia Institute.